fklemme/Kueue/README.md

 # Kueue

-A robust, user-level, work-stealing, and distributed task scheduler.
+A robust, user-level, work-stealing, distributed task scheduler.

 This tool is still in early development.
 More details and documentation will follow.